-Handwashing with soap improves health and saves lives by preventing infections.
-Many infections start when hands are contaminated with disease-causing bacteria and viruses.
-This can happen after using the toilet, changing a child’s diaper, coughing, sneezing, touching other people’s hands, and touching other contaminated surfaces.
-A single gram of human feces can contain 10 million viruses and one million bacteria, and infant feces are particularly pathogenic.[i]
+Handwashing with soap prevents many common and life-threatening infections.
+Many illnesses start when hands become contaminated with disease-causing bacteria and viruses.
+This can happen after using the toilet, contact with a child’s excreta, coughing, sneezing, touching other people’s hands, and touching other contaminated surfaces.
+For example, a single gram of human feces can contain 10 million viruses and one million bacteria, and infant feces are particularly pathogenic.[i]

-Each day 2,195 children die from diarrhea.
-This makes it one of the top killers of children under the age of five globally.[iii]
+Each year, around 525,000 children die from diarrheal diseases, making it one of the top killers of children globally.[iii]
 Almost all causes of childhood diarrhea are caused by infections, which means that most of these deaths are entirely preventable.
-One of the most effective ways of preventing diarrhea is by handwashing with soap.
+One of the most effective ways of preventing diarrheal diseases is handwashing with soap.

 Pneumonia and Acute Respiratory Infections